 This unit of competency covers the process of identifying common native mammals, their behavioural and physical needs, providing daily care requirements, assisting with behaviour requirements and basic preventative health measures.

-ACMEQU203 Provide basic care of horses
+ACMHBR203 Provide daily care for horses

 This unit covers the skills and knowledge required to groom and monitor the basic health and welfare of suitably educated and calm horses.
 It covers identifying and reporting workplace hazards and risks of interacting with horses, and the application of industry guidelines and procedures to ensure the welfare and safety of handlers and the horse.
 It applies to individuals who have no experience, limited experience or no recent experience working in the relevant horse industry sector.